parsa-epfl/qflex/scripts/captain/README.md

 It requires a configuration file, `system.ini`, which in turn requires one or more configuration files, `instance.ini`, one for each of the instances in the system.
-`run_job.py` allows running a series of simulations that follow the SMARTS methodology.
-It requires a configuration file, `job.ini`, which is an extension of a system configuration file.
 Sample configuration files can be found under `config`.
 You can find more information on the configuration parameters in the sections below.